massgov/mayflower-patternlab/styleguide/source/_patterns/01-atoms/04-headings/comp-heading-yellow.md

 ## State: ALPHA

 ### Notes:
-- _'yellow' is currently the only value that can be passed for optional variable compHeading.color_
+- _'yellow' is currently the only value that can be passed for variable `compHeading.color`, which is required for this yellow variation_
-- _'true' is the only value that can be passed for optional variable compHeading.sub_
 - `{{ modifier }}` is a local twig variable which is set in the atom twig template by appending `compHeading.color` to a CSS class name

 ### Used In: